rachnp89/harvest-hansen/README.md

 ## Preprocessing

-Upload the spreadsheet to Google Drive, open it as a Google Docs spreadsheet, then download the admin sheet as CSV.
+For ecozones or subnational spreadsheets, upload the spreadsheet to Google Drive, open it as a Google Docs spreadsheet, then download the admin sheet as CSV.
+The national data are generated based on subnational data.

-The original Excel spreadsheet is a bit unwieldy and doesn't handle non-ASCII characters very well.
+The original Excel spreadsheets are a bit unwieldy and doesn't handle non-ASCII characters very well.
 And we need to convert the file to CSV to take advantage of the rich Pandas `read_csv` function.
 Excel doesn't handle these characters very well by saving to CSV.
 But Google does.

 ## Processing

+It's simple!
+Make sure the /data directory exists on your machine, and you're all set.
+The datasets to process are in this repo.
+You can process them with `runner.sh`:

 ```shell
 sh runner.sh